JoeSimmonds/MakingSenseOfSoftwareDevelopment/PITCHME.md

 ---

-# It would all be fine if it wasn't for all of these other developers
+# It would all be fine if it wasn't for all of these pesky developers

 ---